SilvRHat/VR-flight-sim/README.md

     - **P3D_PROJECT_PATH.txt** should be placed under **/Programs/Lockheed Martin/Prepar3D v5/** (or equivalent for prepar3d v5 source code)
 2. Open prepar3D to default scenario, and open Add-ons -> FSUIPC6.
 A window (rough graphics) should appear with 10ish tabs.
 Under 'Buttons & switches', set the customized inputs by:
     1. Press intended button
-    2. Under the first scroll, find Lua &gt;script name for control&lt;.
+    2. Under the first scroll, find Lua &lt;script name for control&gt;.
 Select it.
 3. Load the loadout simulation from the main Prepar3D menu (if it does not appear, then the TOME_Testbed was not placed in the right directory)
 4. If a UI menu does not load then, inside **P3D_PROJECT_PATH.txt**, write the absolute file path of the directory originally named **TOME_Testbed** on its own line.
 If it still does not load, contact me, the developer